- Best Reverie mattress on a budget: OSO essentials Sleep System

 - There haven’t been any recent recalls for Reverie’s products.

 In terms of transparency, Reverie mattresses are all CertiPur-US and OEKO-TEX Standard 100 certified and contain safe levels of chemicals, including flame retardants.
 All adjustable beds are also Intertek Quality Performance certified and UL 962 certified, meaning they’ve met rigorous performance, electrical safety, and flammability standards.

 The majority of the customer reviews on the company website are positive.
 That said, there aren’t that many reviews to sift through.
 All of the sleep systems have under 100 reviews.

 Most of the complaints on the Reverie and BBB website have to do with customer service issues.
 People say they struggled to reach customer service or had issues that were poorly handled.
 A few reviewers also say that their adjustable bases stopped working within weeks.

 Your sleep system may arrive differently depending on which pairing you choose.
 The entry-level memory foam mattress, for instance, will come compressed in a box along with a separately packaged base.

 If you purchase directly from Reverie, you can expect your sleep system to deliver in 4 to 6 weeks.
-Reverie provides a delivery guide in their FAQ to help prepare for your delivery.
-If you’re purchasing from another retailer, you’ll need to check what their delivery policies are before purchasing.
+Reverie provides a delivery guide in its FAQs to help prepare for your delivery.
+If you’re purchasing from another retailer, you’ll need to check what its delivery policies are before purchasing.